Register Guide for JUUL Merchants

 Finish the sale and tender out the customer.

 - Select the tender the customer is using to finish the transaction.
-Select ‘Cash’ or tap the ‘...’ icon to view other available tenders if enabled.
+Select ‘Cash’, 'Credit', or tap the ‘...’ icon to view other available tenders if enabled.

 Visit our Tenders article to learn how to enable additional tenders, such as ‘Check’ or ‘External Credit’.

-- After selecting a tender, follow the prompts to accept and process the accepted tender.
-Email a receipt to the customer by checking the box next to the customer email address (optional), and tap ‘Done’.
+- After selecting a tender, follow the prompts to accept and process the payment.
+Print or email a receipt by checking the box next to a receipt option (optional), then tap ‘Done’.

 - When a transaction is complete, tap anywhere on screen to return to the transaction screen.